divonlan/genozip/docs/dvcf.rst

 |

+**--single-coord: Converting back to a single coordinate (i.e. normal) VCF file**

+| ``genocat --single-coord myfile.d.vcf.genozip``
+| ``genocat --single-coord --luft myfile.d.vcf.genozip``

+The option ``--single-coord`` removes all DVCF-specific lines from the VCF header, and removes the DVCF INFO annotations, leaving the file as a normal VCF file in single coordinates - either the Primary coordinates, or Luft coordinates (when combined with ``--luft``).

 **--show-dvcf and --show-ostatus - variant by variant info**

 Now let's look at a interesting analytics tool: ``--show-dvcf`` is a useful tool for getting visibility into how Genozip handled each variant.
 It may also be used in combination with ``--luft``: